OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/MacroFlakeMaterial.md

           | add = 1 (default)

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Whether to block the diffuse lobe where the mask is applied</p>
+        <p class="scene-class-attr-comment">Whether to block the diffuse lobe where the mask is applied</p>

     </p>